Jeanne Segal, Ph.D.

 These early career experiences led to new understandings in the role of emotional health in a person’s ability to overcome disabling or life-threatening health problems.
 She started exploring new methods for teaching the skills of moment-to-moment emotional awareness.

 During the late 1970s, Dr. Segal co-coordinated a series of three Los Angeles area community conferences for the Association for Humanistic Psychology (AHP).
-These conferences pioneered the introduction of Holistic Health principles and practices to the general public.
+These conferences pioneered the introduction of holistic health principles and practices to the general public.

 Dr. Segal was intrigued by the idea that you—as well as your doctor—were responsible your physical and emotional well-being bringing.
 Local AHP members were brought together to form a community that planned and executed the conference.
 With an emphasis on building relationship and community, nearly 80 people participated actively in planning and producing each three-day weekend conference.

-We partnered with Loyola Marymount University to create a supportive learning and social environment that balanced intense learning periods with social activities, healthy snacks and nutritious meals.
+Dr. Segal and the other conference coordinators partnered with Loyola Marymount University to create a supportive learning and social environment that balanced intense learning periods with social activities, healthy snacks and nutritious meals.
 Childcare was provided and school-aged children participating in their own learning program.

 Many leaders in the new field of holistic health were eager to share their insights and willing to donate their services.
 Conference fees were kept to a minimum and each of the annual conferences was sold out with over 700 participants.